Hoot-Coding-V2/hoot-coding/README.md

 - Paint editor&ast;
 - Accounts/Community
-- More features soon, Bark is still in its early stages
+- More features soon, Bark is still in its early stages And this fork has even more features coming soon!

 `*` = coming soon